If you tend to avoid drinking things you can’t pronounce, this article is for you!

-Drinking rooibos tea can benefit your heart in a few different ways.
-For starters, the antioxidants it provides have been linked to a reduced risk of coronary disease.
-(1) Another study demonstrated rooibos’ ability to lower blood pressure.
+Drinking rooibos tea can help to support your heart health in a few different ways.
+For starters, the antioxidants it provides have been linked to supported cardiovascular health.
+(1) Another study demonstrated rooibos’ ability to support healthy blood pressure levels.
 (2)

-As a general rule, inflammation is your body’s mortal enemy.
-Anything you can eat or drink that fights inflammation means you are decreasing your chance of developing disease.
+As a general rule, inflammation can be your body’s enemy.
+Anything you can eat or drink that helps to fight inflammation means you are supporting overall radiant health.

 Just about every variety of tea can enhance your digestion.
 Rooibos, however, is particularly good for alleviating any kind of abdominal pain or indigestion.

 The antioxidant quercetin is really the all-star of rooibos.
 Quercetin has a demonstrated ability to block the immune cells that are responsible for triggering allergic reactions in your body.
-In fact, quercetin has proven the potential to be just as effective at treating allergies as prescribed medications — but without any negative side effects.
+In fact, quercetin has demonstrated the potential to be effective at treating allergies – but without any negative side effects sometimes associated with medications.
 (12) That could spell some serious relief for allergy sufferers!

 Yet another rare compound found in rooibos is alpha hydroxy acid.
 AHA is prized for its ability to keep skin and hair healthy, but it is nearly impossible to find in a natural source.
 And other sources of alpha hydroxy acid (think chemical peels) can be terribly harsh on your body.
-Simply drinking rooibos tea can lead to stronger hair follicles and less wrinkling of the skin.
+Drinking rooibos tea just might lead to stronger hair follicles and healthier skin texture.
 (13)

 We hope this has removed some of the mystery surrounding rooibos.
-With all these impressive and unique health benefits, it’s no surprise experts predict that rooibos will soon be as popular as green and black teas.
+With all these impressive and unique health benefits, it’s no surprise experts predict that rooibos will soon be as popular in the United States as green and black teas.
 Give it a try and let us know what you think!